Saturday, March 31, 2018

 From W7AYT I managed to work a handful of WIQP stations as WQ6X, just before 20-meters faded away.

-perspective on how well the 1300 watt signal was being heard in a northerly direction.
+The FT-1000mp at the Concord QTH also allowed me to monitor the NX6T in Northern California to get a perspective on how well the 1300-watt signal was being heard in a northerly direction.

 Antennas @ W7AYT

 In addition to running contests, time was spent troubleshooting the 8JK sloper phasing line.
-Thanks to the MFJ 259 antenna analyzer it would seem that the Cobra antennas are resonate somewhat BELOW the band edge of most bands.
+Thanks

-tuner can handle most frequencies, sometimes it is necessary to "trick" the tuner into proper tuning mode by send random CW characters.
+While the FT-1000mp's antenna tuner can handle most frequencies, sometimes it is necessary to "trick" the tuner into proper tuning mode by send random CW characters.

-in the CW2.
 LooK for an upcoming WQ6X Contest BLOG Entry on how I use audio filters with the Yaesu FT-1000mp.

-While this weekend was ad-HOC from the beginning, a LoT of Fun
+While this weekend was ad-HOC from the beginning,

-and Enjoyment was had by WQ6X.
+a LoT of Fun and Enjoyment was had by WQ6X.

 Did YOU work any Radiosport contests this last weekend?